 #5 They tend to have behavioral issues

-Sure, all dogs can react differently, and some may fare better than others.
-However, the chances of having a dog with issues are a lot higher when they’re removed from their mother too early.
-Of course, positive reinforcement training is still involved whether you get a puppy at 6 weeks or 12 weeks.
-Therefore, you must come prepared for additional time, training, energy, and patience when you bring home a puppy who’s been weaned way too early.
+Sure, dogs are individuals and can react differently; some may indeed fare better than others.
+However, the chances of having a dog with behavioral issues are significantly higher when removed from his mother too early.
+Of course, positive reinforcement training is a MUST whether you get a puppy at 6 weeks or 12 weeks.
+You must come prepared for additional time, training, energy, and patience when you bring home a puppy before 8 weeks.
+If you don’t mind unnecessarily more work (and the headaches), go for it.

 #6 They tend to have psychological issues

-Besides behavioral issues, puppies who are separated from their mother before 8 weeks are likely to exhibit social anxiety, social discomfort, fear of the outside world (e.g. on walks), poor communication skills, and lack of confidence.
-As their mother provides food, love, comfort, security, and protection, early separation will only lead to a timid dog with psychological issues.
+Besides behavioral issues, puppies separated from their mother before 8 weeks are likely to exhibit social anxiety, social discomfort, fear of the outside world (e.g. on walks), poor communication skills, and lack of confidence.
+Again, the first 8 weeks of their life are pivotal moments because they’re learning from their mother and littermates.
+As their mother provides food, love, comfort, security, and protection, early separation may lead to a timid dog with psychological issues.

 #7 It’s morally WRONG

-As a responsible dog-loving citizen, you should NOT increase the demand for unethical practices exercised by irresponsible breeders and evil puppy mills that are motivated only by financial gains.
+As a responsible dog-loving citizen, you should NOT increase the demand for unethical practices exercised by irresponsible breeders and evil puppy mills purely motivated only by financial gains.
 Breeders who only see dogs as commodities producing fat paychecks will sell puppies before 8 weeks to meet the demand.
 The younger the puppies, the more these immoral businesses can charge.
 In addition, they save food, time, and money for those additional weeks when puppies are sold early.
 All in all, breeders are doing this because YOU are willing to buy.
+Don’t fall in the trap!

 Do the right thing.
 Don’t support unethical practices.